 High Portfolio Turnover Risk.
 The Fund's investment strategy may from time-to-time result in higher turnover rates.
-This may increase the Fund's brokerage commission costs, which could negatively impact the performance of the Fund.
+This may negatively impact the performance of the Fund.
 Rapid portfolio turnover also exposes shareholders to a higher current realization of short-term capital gains, distributions of which would generally be taxed to you as ordinary income and thus cause you to pay higher taxes.

 New Fund Risk.
-The Fund is a recently organized management investment company with no operating history.
-As a result, prospective investors have no track record or history on which to base their investment decision.
+The Fund is a recently organized management investment company with limited operating history.
+As a result, prospective investors have limited track record or history on which to base their investment decision.
 There can be no assurance that the Fund will grow to or maintain an economically viable size.